Clicky

 A study showed between 0.5 and 10 micrograms of morphine can be found in each gram of edible poppy seeds.
 As even trace amounts of opioids can be dangerous to dogs, you should never feed your dog anything containing poppy seeds.

 It’s not just the seeds of opium poppies that are unsafe though.
-All poppy species are toxic to dogs, as they contain narcotic alkaloids, such as morphine.
+All poppy species are toxic to dogs, as they contain narcotic alkaloids like morphine.
 These can affect the dog’s central nervous system and cause severe symptoms.
-There have been reported cases, for example, of dogs suffering from suspected opium poisoning after having contact with poppy flowers in the garden.
+There have been reported cases, for example, of dogs suffering from suspected opium poisoning after contacting poppy flowers in the garden.

 While it’s true that opioids are often used for pain relief in dogs, this is only safe when given in precise doses by a qualified vet.
 Ingesting too much can lead to feelings of euphoria, depression, and other serious physical and psychological issues.